KansasFest FAQ

 Q: I hear that there's wireless Internet access in the Rockhurst dorm.
 How do I get hooked up?

 A: Shortly after you arrive and check in, an address to a website and a code will be given to you.
 You will login to this site and authenticate, which will then authorize you with wireless access for the duration of the conference.
 Various Apple Airport Base Stations and other equivalents brought by convention attendees will likely help expand the available coverage.
-Please see one of them (Ken Gagne, Sean Fahey, Geoff Weiss, Eric Shepherd, and Ryan Suenaga are likely candidates) if you'd like to get on the wireless 'Net.
+Please see one of them (Ken Gagne, Sean Fahey, Geoff Weiss, Ivan Drucker, and Eric Shepherd are likely candidates) if you’d like to get on the wireless ‘Net.

 Q: What should I bring?

-A: A complete packing list is located on the official Web site.
-What you bring will depend on if you're flying or driving, but certainly you'll want to have a computer with you (some people bring laptop Macintoshes; others bring their complete Apple II setup) and all associated accessories.
-Also at the least, follow the advice of Ford Prefect and bring along your towel.
-Seriously, the provided linens tend to be smaller than average.
+A: Don’t worry, we have a complete packing list.
+What you bring will depend on if you’re flying or driving, but certainly you’ll want to have a computer with you (some people bring laptop Macintoshes; others bring their complete Apple II setup) and all associated accessories.

 Q: How can I learn more about KFest?

-A: Visit the KansasFest World Wide Web site at http://www.kansasfest.org/ or send an email.
+A: Visit the KansasFest World Wide Web site at https://www.kansasfest.org/ or send an email.
 You could also subscribe to the KFest mailing list.
+Many KFest regulars (and others) use IRC (Internet Relay Chat) or Slack, especially during KFest itself.
+A2Central hosts the semi-official IRC of KFest – just point your favorite IRC app to: irc.a2central.com, port 6667, channel “#a2c.chat”.

 Q: Should I go to KFest?

 A: Need you ask?
 KFest is a must for the serious Apple II fanatic.
-Do yourself a favor — you're worth it.
-Show up at KFest 2010, the summer camp for Apple geeks.
+Do yourself a favor — you’re worth it.
+Show up at KFest, the summer camp for Apple geeks.